New York Sour Recipe

 The history of the New York sour recipe

-Apparently, the New York Sour cocktail first made its appearance in the late 1800s.
-They say it was the 1880s, but I’ve seen different opinions.
+The New York Sour cocktail first made its appearance in the late 1800s.
+It is a creative take on the classic whiskey sour.

-I guess it wasn’t called the New York sour back then, but rather, the ‘continental sour’ or the ‘southern whiskey sour’.
+It wasn’t always called the New York sour, but rather, the ‘continental sour’, ‘Brunswick sour’, or the ‘southern whiskey sour’.
 Chicago barkeeps started to refer to it as the ‘claret snap’ because of the added red wine.

 Helpful tips